Optical spectroscopy, Magnetooptics

 F. Bisti, V.A.
 Rogalev, M. Karolak, S. Paul, A. Gupta, T. Schmitt, G. Güntherodt, V. Eyert, G. Sangiovanni, G. Profeta, and V. N. Strocov, Phys Rev. X 7, 041067 (2017) (arXiv: 1607.01703)

-In the 70s of the 20th century a central question in itinerant magnetism concerned the temperature dependence of the exchange splitting Dex, i.e. according to temperature of magnetization M(T) (Stoner model) or temperature independent (local moment model) according to the observation of spin waves above the Curie temperature TC.
+In the 70s of the 20th century a central question in itinerant magnetism concerned the temperature dependence of the exchange splitting Dex, i.e. according to the temperature dependence of magnetization M(T) (Stoner model) or as temperature independent (local moment model), triggered by the observation of spin waves above the Curie temperature TC.

 Temperature Dependence of the Exchange Splitting in Ni Studied by Spin-Polarized Photoemission